 Now we have a problem in making our power credible, and Vietnam is the place. — President John F. Kennedy, June 1961.

-I shielded my eyes as the late afternoon sun sank toward the horizon directly in front of us, but it was still plenty hot.
-Soon I would realize the true meaning of heat.
-I cautiously maneuvered around anthills, and grave mounds followed by harassing swarms of insects that buzzed overhead.
+The late afternoon was sinking quickily and purposely as it neared the horizon directly in front of us, but it was still plenty hot.
+Soon, I would realize the true meaning of heat.
+As I made my way around anthills and grave mounds, toward the platoon, swarms of harassing insects buzzed overhead with their unmistakable whining.

 Today I’d already choppered from Bong Son on my first aerial sortie, and marched about five kilometers through enemy territory with an infantry squad.
 We had finally caught-up with the platoon we’d been searching for; it was down to half-strength, leaving just 20 men.